 Learn how to execute safer, more effective incident response with a mobile-first approach.
 Download Now

-Samsung Knox provides defense-grade security that isolates, encrypts and secures the device from the chip up, enabling features such as malware protection and multifactor authentication, including advanced biometrics, mission action verification, cryptographic digital credentials and containerization.
+Building on Android Enterprise, Samsung Knox provides defense-grade security that isolates, encrypts and secures the device from the chip up, enabling features such as malware protection and multifactor authentication, including advanced biometrics, mission action verification, cryptographic digital credentials and containerization.
 Samsung Knox 3.2 received 27 “strong” ratings out of 30 total ratings in Gartner’s May 2019 “Mobile OSs and Devices Security: A Comparison of Platforms” report.
 The latest version, Knox 3.6, includes additional enhancements to the security and customization functions of Galaxy phones and tablets, including advanced virtual private network (VPN) capabilities.

 Samsung devices meet the most rigorous federal security standards and certifications, including National Institute of Standards and Technology (NIST), the Defense Information Systems Agency (DISA) Security Technical Implementation Guide (STIG) and National Information Assurance Partnership (NIAP) Common Criteria.
 Because of these critical security certifications, Samsung devices are listed on DISA’s APL (Approved Products List) and have also been approved by the NSA for classified deployments under the Commercial Solutions for Classified (CSfC) program.